techidaily/site-bypass-frp/source/_posts/in-2024-step-by-step-tutorial-how-to-bypass-realme-c53-frp-by-drfone-android.md

 The Google FRP lock is not a new issue and can occur to almost any Android user.
 If you neglect to disable the Factory Reset Protection before a reset, Google will lock your phone.
 Therefore, you will have to bypass the Google account to resolve it.

-## Part 1: 3 Ways to Bypass Realme C53  FRP

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/15Ju8Cb4UZ8?si=5wdiQXdz1BOxIkDH" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/MPoakxUNf9o?si=S-ppSqzHzN9VrxC7" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 1: 3 Ways to Bypass Realme C53  FRP

 ### 1\.
 Download FRP Bypass APK (OTG Cable Needed)